Comparative Statics of Trading Boundary in Finite Horizon Portfolio Selection with Proportional Transaction Costs: Impact of transaction cost rates

-We only need to show that $\hat{x}_s(t)$ is monotonically decreasing w.r.t. $\theta$ and that $\bar{x}_b(t)$ is monotonically increasing w.r.t. $\theta$, from which we immediately obtain both part (i) and (ii) of Theorem \ref{thm: transaction con monotone}.
-In what follows, we will focus on the HJB equation (\ref{equ hatobstacleproblem}) to prove the monotoniciy of $\hat{x}_s$ in $\theta$, i.e.,
+We only need to show that $\hat{x}_s(t)$ is monotonically decreasing with respect to $\theta$ and that $\bar{x}_b(t)$ is monotonically increasing with respect to $\theta$.
+These two properties immediately yield parts (i) and (ii) of Theorem \ref{thm: transaction con monotone}.
+In what follows, we focus on the HJB equation \eqref{equ hatobstacleproblem} to establish the monotonicity of $\hat{x}_s$ in $\theta$, namely,